top of page

 The Chateau de Long, nicknamed "Folie de Buissy"

-The alliance coat of arms on this stamp caught my attention.
-On the dexter (right) side of the engraving appear arms very similar to that of Jacques Imbert-Colomes: D’azur, au croissant d’argent, surmonté d’un soleil d’or.
+An unlikely match following intriguing research...
+The alliance arms on this seal stamp caught my attention.
+On the dexter side of the engraving appear arms very similar to that of Jacques Imbert-Colomes: D’azur, au croissant d’argent, surmonté d’un soleil d’or.
 Jacques Imbert-Colomes was French, but ended his life in Somerset, in the southwest of England.
 He left four children.
-On the sinister (left) side, we see arms that correspond to the Frankland family, Baronets of Thirkleby in North Yorkshire.
-One might speculate that a male descendant of Jacques Imbert-Colomes could have married into the Frankland family, especially since certain members of the Franklands did reside in Somerset, such as Sir Thomas Frankland, 5th Baronet (1718-1784).
+On the sinister side, we see arms that correspond to the Frankland family, Baronets of Thirkleby in North Yorkshire.
+One might speculate that a male descendant of Jacques Imbert-Colomes could have married into the Frankland family, since certain members of the Franklands did reside in Somerset, such as Sir Thomas Frankland, 5th Baronet (1718-1784).
 Such a marriage would support the idea that this seal stamp once belonged to a couple uniting the two families.
 However, this proves rather unlikely.
 Indeed, the dexter position of the assumed Imbert-Colomes arms would indicate that it is the husband that belonged to the French family.
 Yet Jacques Imbert-Colomes had only one son who never married.
 On the Frankland side, there is no trace of a marriage with a descendant of Jacques Imbert-Colomes.
 Their alliances were primarily with members of the English and American aristocracy.
 Thus, while the investigation is fascinating, the possibility of a marital union between the two families must be regarded as improbable.

-Coat of arms Frankland family.png
+Coat of arms Frankland family.

 Blason Jacques Imbert‑Colomès.